mattermost/docs/source/onboard/migrating-from-hipchat-to-mattermost.rst

 Step 3: Import your data into Mattermost
 ----------------------------------------

 1. Follow the :doc:`Mattermost Bulk Load Tool </onboard/bulk-loading-data>` guide to import your data into Mattermost.
 Files exported from HipChat will need to be converted to the format required by Mattermost.
-Please `contact us <https://mattermost.zendesk.com/hc/en-us/requests/new>`__ if you require assistance in the conversion.
+Contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ if you require assistance in the conversion.

 2. You are also encouraged to use the HipChat import tool created by Herzum: https://github.com/herzum/HC2MM.

 If you’re interested in contributing or testing any community contributed solution, please let us know at info@mattermost.com, Twitter or Mattermost forums at https://forum.mattermost.com.

-3. Alternatively, `contact Mattermost <https://mattermost.com/contact-us/>`__ for partner recommendations for your region to assist in your import.
+3. Alternatively, contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ for partner recommendations for your region to assist in your import.

 Step 4: Onboard your users into Mattermost
 -------------------------------------------